We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 All applicants must meet the quantitative requirement to ensure adequate preparation for the statistics components in the MHA curriculum including epidemiology and biostatistics courses.

-Students with Canadian or US academic credentials have two ways to meet this requirement: a final grade of B+ (76%) on an approved undergraduate university-level mathematics or statistics course taken within 10 years of the date of application, or, minimum score in the 50th percentile or above in both the verbal and quantitative components taken within the last 5 years.
+Students with Canadian or US academic credentials have two ways to meet this requirement: a final grade of B+ (76%) on an approved undergraduate university-level mathematics or statistics course taken within 10 years of the date of application, or, a minimum score in the 50th percentile or above in both the verbal and quantitative components taken within the last 5 years.

-Students with International credentials must write the GRE and submit minimum score in the 50th percentile or above in both the verbal and quantitative components taken within the last 5 years.
+Students with International credentials must write the GRE and submit a minimum score in the 50th percentile or above in both the verbal and quantitative components taken within the last 5 years.

 Applicants with International credentials must write the GRE and attain a minimum score in the 50th percentile or above in both the verbal and quantitative components taken within the last 5 years.